LinkdropHQ/linkdrop-sdk/README.md

   // call methods for the latest version of Linkdrop SDK ClaimLink } else if (claimLink instanceof ClaimLinkV3_11) {
-  // call methods for version 3.11 of Linkdrop SDK ClaimLink } else if (claimLink instanceof ClaimLinkV2) {
+  // call methods for version 3.11 of Linkdrop SDK ClaimLink }
-  // call methods for version 2 of Linkdrop SDK ClaimLink }
 ```